juuichivember/RealorCake/README.md

 <hr>

 **How to play the game:**
 Choose your the version you want to play from the section below and download the installer.
-It might take some time to open the game.
+It might take some time to open the game.<br>

+When you unzip the installer file, there are two files: .app and .exe.
+If you use MacOS, open the .app one.
+If you use Windows, open the .exe one

 <hr>